 Although a sundial is really just a simple tool, it can definitely stand the test of time.
 This simple technique of using a shadow of a stick to tell time was used by Eratosthenes to calculate the circumference of the Earth.
 With that vital information, it paved the way for more scientific discoveries in astronomy, geology, and even physics.
 As long as the sun is in the clear skies, and you have a stick or rod handy, you can test time.
 The sun is believed to be around 4.5 billion years old, and we can be sure many generations may still benefit from this simple technique.

 It may be true that small watches or wall clocks may be designed to achieve an elegant or sophisticated look to match the interior design of your house, but a sundial is simply majestic.
 The sundial’s simple elegance speaks for itself.
 It is a functional work of architecture that seems undisturbed by the chaos happening around it.
 It just stands there as dignified as ever, just minding its own work, effortlessly.

 4. An Educational Tool

 Remember when you were a small child and would wonder why there were stars and moon at night and sun during the day?
-With a sundial—whether in a park, plaza or your own backyard—you may have the chance to explain some scientific concepts like the Earth's rotation.
-Looking at how the shadow changes every hour can be quite an interesting, exciting and amazing experience to young students.
-Here, they will be able to personally see the hand of the clock moving in sync with the hour hand of your wrist watch.
+With a sundial—whether in a park, plaza, or your own backyard, you may have the chance to explain some scientific concepts like the Earth's rotation.
+Looking at how the shadow changes every hour can be quite an interesting, exciting, and amazing experience for young students.
+Here, they will be able to personally see the hand of the clock moving in sync with the hour hand of your wristwatch.